The following globally-routable IP network ranges are presently part of the Princeton University campus network:

 OIT guarantees that the following parts of the RFC 1918 IP address space will not be allocated by OIT for use on the campus network:

-Departments, organizations, and individuals numbering private networks may wish to use addresses in these ranges to avoid confusion.
+We recommend (but do not require) that departments, organizations, and individuals numbering private networks use addresses in these ranges.

 If they choose to number their private networks from within the ranges above, they can be sure that the devices attached to their private networks will not become confused (now, or in the future) between their private network's IP addresses and (current or future) IP addresses on the campus network.
 That will be important if devices on their private networks have a way to communicate with the campus network; you would not want those private devices to become confused about whether a particular IP address is on their private network or the campus network.
 Such confusion could prevent these private-network-attached devices from being able to communicate with campus networks numbered using the same IP address space.
 Because the IP ranges above will never be used by OIT for use on the campus network, using such ranges for your private networks protects you from this pitfall.